JDAppleseed/genome-ltm-moe/README.md

 ❌ Wet-lab automation
 ❌ Autonomous biological intervention

-Any exploratory generative work must live in explicitly isolated modules and is out of scope for the core system.
+Any exploratory generative work must live in explicitly isolated modules and is out of scope for the core system, reverse engineering is possible and can be explored, adherence to proper ethics MUST be maintained.

----

-## Repository Structure
-├── src/
-│   ├── genomaic/              # Main GenomAIc training + data stack
-│   │   ├── data/              # FASTQ streaming, sharding, manifests
-│   │   ├── models/            # Sequence + MoE model scaffolds
-│   │   ├── train/             # Distributed training (DeepSpeed)
-│   │   ├── eval/              # Expert utilization, metrics
-│   │   └── utils/             # Checkpointing, config helpers
-│   │
-│   └── genomeltm/             # Long-context + task head layer
-│       ├── models/            # GenomeLTM-MoE + task bundles
-│       ├── pipeline/          # Verifier loop
-│       ├── eval/              # Abstention & risk-coverage
-│       ├── agents/            # Dry-lab planner/executor
-│       └── utils/             # Shared tensor helpers
-│
-├── configs/                   # Training, MoE, verifier, agentic configs ├── scripts/                   # Bootstrap, launch, resume, data tools ├── tests/                     # Smoke, import, shape, task-head tests ├── docs/                      # Design, scaling, ethics, paper outline ├── pyproject.toml             # Editable packaging (src layout) └── README.md
----

 ## Getting Started